Hu3inn/SDMN/HW2/Problem_2/README.md

 chmod +x container.py
 #if it is not already executable

-sudo ./container.py myhostname 100
+sudo ./container.py myhostname <root_directory_name> 100
-# first argument is the name of the container, the second one is the amount of limited ram you desire in MB
+# first argument is the name of the container, the second one root filesystem directory that you made, the third is the amount of limited ram you desire in MB
 ```

 Now you can use commands like `ls /` or `ps fax`.